 At St Teresa’s, our core aim is to enable every child to read with fluency, understanding and enjoyment and to communicate effectively both orally and in writing for a variety of purposes and audiences whilst developing a strong understanding of grammar, punctuation and spelling.

 We follow the statutory requirements for the teaching and learning of English as set out in The National Curriculum, 2014 and the EYFS Statutory Framework, 2021.
 We aim for excellence by having a clear learning sequence through a structured approach that starts with a high quality model text leading to a written outcome.

-Click here to view our English LTP.
-Look out for exciting changes promoting more diversity in our programmes of study from Autumn 2023.
+Click here to view our English LTP which has been adapted with exciting changes to promote more diversity and modern themes from Autumn 2023.

 READING: We teach systematic phonics as recommended by the DfE.
 We use the Read Write Inc Scheme for this.
 All of our early reading and phonics work is solely focused on Read Write Inc to ensure our children can progress quickly – leading to success in early reading, decoding, blending and segmenting skills.
 Children are encouraged to read for enjoyment through exposure to a wide range of age-appropriate high-quality texts.

 During English lessons, children have the opportunity to build their fluency and understanding as readers by reading, deconstructing and engaging with a text to deepen their understanding of the written word.
 Texts are selected to evoke curiosity, help children identify with who they are, build their vocabulary and cultural capital and to provide a model for their own writing.

 Please see our Reading & Phonics Page for a wealth of more information.
 CLICK HERE